-To define Topology Hiding for the Session Manager, navigate to Global Profiles → Topology Hiding in the UC-Sec Control Center menu on the left hand side.
+To define topology hiding for the Session Manager, navigate to Global Profiles → Topology Hiding in the menu on the left-hand side (not shown).
 Click on Add Profile and enter details in the Topology Hiding Profile pop-up menu (not shown).